MicrosoftDocs/PowerShell-Docs/reference/7.2/Microsoft.PowerShell.Utility/Out-File.md

 can store data in a variable and use the **InputObject** parameter to pass data to the `Out-File` cmdlet.

-`Out-File` saves data to a file but it does not produce any output objects to the pipeline.
+`Out-File` saves data to a file but it doesn't produce any output objects to the pipeline.

 PowerShell 7.2 added the ability to control how ANSI escape sequences are rendered.
-ANSI-decorated output that is passed to `Out-File` can be altered based on the setting of the `$PSStyle.OutputRendering` property.
+ANSI-decorated output that's passed to `Out-File` can be changed based on the setting of the `$PSStyle.OutputRendering` property.
 For more information, see [about_ANSI_Terminals](/powershell/module/microsoft.powershell.core/about/about_ansi_terminals).